-This manual describes features in the MPC 2.1 software application.
+This manual describes features in the MPC and MPC Beats software applications.
 For consistency, the terminology throughout is based on the MPC parameter names.
 We also used specific formatting to indicate particular topics of significance:

 Important/Note/Tip: Important or helpful information on a given topic.